-Riding an e-scooter or an electric unicycle is a great experience especially for adults, but maintaining it is also important.
-Here we have discussed all the basics about how to maximize electric scooters and electric unicycles lithium-ion battery lifespan to sustain it for a longer period of time.
+Riding an e-scooter or an electric unicycle is a great experience, especially for adults, but maintaining it is also important.
+Here we have discussed all the basics about how to maximize electric scooters and electric unicycles lithium-ion battery lifespan to sustain them for a longer period of time.

 1. What is a Lithium-ion battery?

 A lithium-ion battery or Li-ion battery (abbreviated as LIB) is a type of rechargeable battery.
 Lithium-ion batteries are commonly used for portable electronics and electric vehicles and are growing in popularity for military and aerospace applications.

 A battery is made up largely of four main components: the cathode, anode, electrolyte, and separator.